 Are you planning on getting your first welding machine and confused about which method to go with?
-Well, the most convenient welding types for the beginners are the MIG welding method and the Stick welding method.
+The most convenient welding types for the beginners are the MIG welding method and the Stick welding method.
 MIG is popular among the people who want to land some professional welds with less experience in welding.

 What Is MIG Welding

-MIG is the acronym for Metal Inert Gas; it’s also popular by the name, GMAW (Gas Metal Arc Welding) to the American welding society.
+MIG is the acronym for Metal Inert Gas; it’s also popular by GMAW (Gas Metal Arc Welding) to the American welding society.
 It’s one of the easiest welding methods that you can learn as a beginner and land a professional-grade weld on the workpiece.
 As the name suggests, the MIG welding method uses inert gas as the shielding barrier for the molten poodle.

 What is stick welding